MicrosoftDocs/cpp-docs/docs/cpp/type-info-class.md

 The `type_info::name` member function returns a `const char*` to a null-terminated string representing the human-readable name of the type.
 The memory pointed to is cached and should never be directly deallocated.

-**Microsoft Specific**

-The `type_info::raw_name` member function returns a `const char*` to a null-terminated string representing the decorated name of the object type.
-The name is actually stored in its decorated form to save space.
+The `type_info::raw_name` member function is Microsoft specific.
+It returns a `const char*` to a null-terminated string representing the decorated name of the object type.
+The name is  stored in its decorated form to save space.
 Consequently, this function is faster than `type_info::name` because it doesn't need to undecorate the name.
 The string returned by the `type_info::raw_name` function is useful in comparison operations but is not readable.
-If you need a human-readable string, use the `type_info::name` function instead.
+If you need a human-readable string, use `type_info::name` instead.

-**END Microsoft Specific**

 Type information is generated for polymorphic classes only if the [/GR (Enable Run-Time Type Information)](../build/reference/gr-enable-run-time-type-information.md) compiler option is specified.